BlendingJake/JTools-Py/README.md

  * reusing `Formatter` can improve performance by 377x.

 ## <a name="changelog">Changelog</a>
+ * `1.1.2`
+    * Minor changes to documentation
+    * Mostly just to get version back on track with repository

  * `1.1.1`
    * Add `antlr4-python3` requirement to `setup.py` so that installation will get the needed dependencies
    * Change `JQL` so that field and special names must only contain `[-a-zA-Z0-9_]`. `$index` can be used to get fields